-Gmail, U of I Box, Chase Banking, Carle Hospital medical records.
-They’re all cloud-service based, yet they’re very different.
+Gmail, U of I Box, Chase Bank, and Carle Hospital medical records are all cloud-service based, yet they’re very different.
 How are they different?
 We’d hope that your banking and medical records are more secure than your email or file storage, and that’s a primary focus of this article.
 How do cloud services and organizations (or companies) secure your data, based on how it’s stored?

 There are three main categories of cloud hosting: public, private, and hybrid.